MarcoStb1993/robot_statemachine/statemachine/README.md

 *Note*: If you plan on using the plugins for [ROS navigation](http://wiki.ros.org/navigation) provided in the [statemachine additions package](../statemachine_additions), you need to follow the [navigation stack robot setup tutorial](http://wiki.ros.org/navigation/Tutorials/RobotSetup).

-In general, a tool for navigation, a tool for mapping and a tool for exploration is necessary to fully exploit the robot statemachine.
+In general, a tool for navigation, a tool for mapping and a tool for exploration are necessary to fully exploit the robot statemachine.
+This includes at least one sensor for sensing the environment and creating a 2D or 3D map and running SLAM.

 ### Run statemachine